Skip to main content

 1. Open a text editor (such as , Notepad).

-2. In the Order token box, copy your token and paste the random value in text editor.
+2. In the Order token box, copy your token and enter the random value in text editor.

 The random value expires after 30 days.